Skip to content

 Purpose-Built, Not Repurposed

-We engineered our valve from the transmitter backward — a clean, full-port ball that gives the sensor an unobstructed view of the process and nowhere for product to hide.
+We engineered our valve from the transmitter backward — a clean, easy to operate, full-port ball valve that gives the sensor an unobstructed view of the process and nowhere for product to hide.

 Reliability You Can Prove

 Reliability claims are cheap; a track record is not.
-Nearly three decades of purpose-built isolation valves in hard service, without a single warranty claim — all in stainless that won’t rot off.
+Nearly three decades of purpose-built isolation and sampling valves in hard service, without a single warranty claim — all in stainless that won’t rot off.

 Calibrate in Place, Stay in Production

-A dedicated purge and calibration port lets your techs verify the transmitter without draining the tank or interrupting the process — turning a planned shutdown into a routine check.
+A dedicated purge and calibration port lets your techs verify transmitter readings without breaking the line, draining the tank or interrupting the process — What was once complicated is now a routine check.

 Drop-In Upgrade, Specialist Backing

-Our valves bolt to both existing knife-gate patterns and standard ANSI 150# flanges, so most switches are a straight swap.
-And when a job needs a custom body, material, or hard-to-find part, we build it.
+Our valves bolt to both existing knife-gate patterns and standard ANSI 150# flanges, so most upgrades are a straight swap.
+And when a job needs a custom body, material, or hard-to-find legacy part, we build it.

 Specialty valves, built and stocked.

-Three product families, decades of refinement, and the engineering range to build the one you can’t find anywhere else.
+Three product families, decades of refinement, and the engineering expertise to build the one you need but can’t find anywhere else.

 Transmitter Isolation Ball Valves